GrantSmith121/ThreeJS-Project/README.md

 __2. Interactivity:__ The light source for the background follows the mouse.
 This creates a level of interactivity with the user and emphasizes wherever the user decides to take the mouse.

-__3. Tools__ For this demonstration, the user can alter different apsects of the background.
+__3. Tools__: For this demonstration, the user can alter different apsects of the background.
 They can choose a different background, increase/decrease the strength of the 3D effect and choose the color of the light source.

 ## Applications